ray-project/ray/.github/ISSUE_TEMPLATE/bug_report.md

 ### What is the problem?

-*Ray version and other system information (e.g., TensorFlow version, OS):*
+*Ray version and other system information (python version, TensorFlow version, OS):*

 *Does the problem occur on the [latest wheels](https://ray.readthedocs.io/en/latest/installation.html)?*